SAREC-Lab/sUAS-UseCases/instructions.md

 We are working on a project exploring safety-critical aspects, particularly hazards associated with the use of small unmanned aerial systems (sUAS)- especially hazards connected with human-drone interactions.
-As a precursor to this study, we have developed a set of hazard trees that explore specific human-interaction hazards and their possible mitigations.
+We have developed a set of hazard trees that explore specific human-interaction hazards and their possible mitigations.
 Given your expertise with sUAS we would like to ask you to contribute to this open source resource which is available [here](README.md).
 We plan to create a knowledge base that will be useful to sUAS system developers in the future.
 All contributors will be fully acknowledged.

  For example, the following hazard tree examines the impact of communication failures upon the operator.